beezwax/markdown-compiler/README.md

 The main purpose of this library is to explain basic compiler design techniques so it's not made to be fast, but easy to read and understand.

+For more information about the project, or if you are interested in learning how to write compilers from scratch, see the `doc` directory.

 ## Run Tests
 To run tests just run `rake`.